tbates/umx/README.md

 See what is on offer with '?umx'.
 There are online tutorials at  [tbates.github.io](http://tbates.github.io).

 `umx` stands for "user" OpenMx functions.
-It provides over 100 functions, but most importantly
+It provides over 100 functions, but most importantly:

-1. `umxRAM` that makes path-based SEM in R straightforward and `plot` that allows you to visualise your model
+1. `umxRAM` that makes path-based SEM in R straightforward and `plot` for graphically display of your model.
 2. A suite of twin modelling functions.

 These are supported by dozens of low-level functions automating activities such as labeling, setting start values etc., and helping with data-wrangling, plotting etc.